-Figure 4 is a summary of the rankings and compares the three different forms of ranking; the overall ranking in part 2, the ranking by critical group in part 2, and the outcome of the Delphi ranking.

-Whilst it illustrates minor disagreement about the relative ranking of the critical components, it demonstrates a broad trend of agreement about the importance of the different topic areas.
-The primary group consists of 8 topics deemed of highest importance and 7 topics of the secondary group with a lower impact are clearly delineated.
-Both groups include the topics identified in part 1 of the questionnaire.
-In part 2 and the Delphi ranking, there are five topics which are deemed to be very important and are ranked at the top.
+Figure 4 is a summary of the rankings and compares the overall ranking in part 2 with the outcome of the Delphi ranking.
+It demonstrates a broad trend towards agreement over the relative importance of the different topics although some minor disagreements over the relative ranking of the critical components are observed.
+The primary group that contains 8 topics deemed of highest importance and the 7 topics of the secondary group with a lower impact are clearly delineated.
+Both groups consist of the same topics identified in part 1 of the questionnaire.
+There are five topics that are ranked at the top.
 This implies that all features associated with the core team (commitment and expertise), the idea, strategy and marketing are considered critical for the new high-tech venture.
-Customer relationship, management and R&D also belong to the high impact group.
-Less important topics are networking, funding type, the economy, the complete product and the organization, while the external factors of general environment and political situation are ranked at the bottom (as in part 1) and apparently have the lowest influence on the fate of the start-up.
+Customer relationship, management and R&D also belong to the high impact.
+Less important topics are networking, funding type, the economy, the complete product and the organization while the external factors of general environment and political situation are ranked at the bottom (as in part 1) and apparently have the lowest influence on the fate of the start-up.